onja-org/music-of-madagascar/index.md

-# Malagasy artists:
+# Music of Madagascar

-Welcome to this list of Malagasy artists.
-If you want to know the famous artists in Madagascar, just click those link below.
+Welcome to this page, if you want to know more about the artist and the genre, just clik the link.

+## Artists:

 - [A](a/index.md)
 - [B](b/index.md)